pderichs/kalkulator/README.md

 ## TODO List

-- BUG: Newly applied format of cell (e.g. background color) is not visible when cell is selected
 - FEAT: defun (with newly added lambda support, this should be doable now)
 - FEAT: Add < function
 - FEAT: Add > function